No I in Beer: Background

-Paisley said it takes on a new meaning during the COVID-19 pandemic, and continue metioned in a news: "If we've ever felt unified as Americans, as citizens of the world, it's in the fact that nobody loves what we're going through, but everybody's willing to do what we have to do.
+Paisley said it takes on a new meaning during the COVID-19 pandemic, and continue mentioned in a news: "If we've ever felt unified as Americans, as citizens of the world, it's in the fact that nobody loves what we're going through, but everybody's willing to do what we have to do.
 One of those things is, let's be a team."

+Composition

+The song is in E Major.

 Music video

-The music video was premiered on July 30, 2020.
-It included people doing various activities on Zoom calls during the COVID-19 isolation.
-Paisley invited his friends to participate in the project, also comprised Carrie Underwood, Tim McGraw, Lindsay Ell, Darius Rucker, Brett Kissel, Peyton Manning, and Clayton Kershaw.

-The video showed from more than 39 different countries and 225 fans sang and performed the song safely from home, bounced off beer with a basketball and also includes the various Zoom crashes Paisley has done when he’s joined people to celebrate birthdays, cancer free celebrations, happy hours, nurse meetings and other gatherings.